Syed Waheed Ashraf

 Syed Waheed Ashraf (born 4 February 1933) is an Indian Sufi scholar and poet in Persian and Urdu.

 Education and career

-Ashraf received his B.A., M.A. and PhD (1965) degrees from Aligarh Muslim University.
-The title of his doctoral dissertation was A Critical Edition of Lataife Ashrafi.
-After serving at a number of Indian universities (Punjabi University at Patiala, M.S.
-University of Baroda and the University of Madras), Ashraf retired as head of the department of Arabic, Persian and Urdu at the University of Madras in 1993.
-Fluent in seven languages (Pahlavi, Persian, Arabic, Urdu, English, Hindi and Gujarati), he writes in Urdu, Persian and English, has written, edited or compiled over 35 books.
+Ashraf received his B.A., M.A. and Ph.D.
+(1965) degrees from Aligarh Muslim University.
+The title of his doctoral dissertation was A Critical Edition of Lataif-e-Ashrafi.
+After serving at a number of Indian universities (Punjabi University at Patiala, Maharaja Sayajirao University of Baroda at Vadodara and the University of Madras), Ashraf retired as head of the department of Arabic, Persian and Urdu at the University of Madras at Chennai in 1993.
+Fluent in seven languages (Middle Persian, New Persian, Arabic, English, Hindustani [Hindi-Urdu] and Gujarati), he writes in Urdu, Persian and English, has written, edited or compiled over 35 books.
 Ashraf has focused on upholding and propagating the principles and practices of Sufism.